curiesteem/becquerel/README.md

-# steemsearch
+# curiex
-test for steemsearch test
+a submission platform for curation guilds